proteanhq/protean/docs/guides/domain-definition/index.md

 behavior - in code.
 Protean supports the tactical patterns outlined by DDD to mirror the domain model in [code model](../../glossary.md#code-model).

+In this section, we will talk about the foundational structures that make up the domain model.
+In the next, we will explore how to define behavior and set up invariants (business rules) that bring the Domain model to life.

 ## Domain Layer

 One of the most important building block of a domain model is the Aggregate.